Floer homology and right-veering monodromy: The Heegaard Floer homology of -surgery

 \begin{proof} It is shown in \cite[Proposition 4.2]{kazez-roberts} that the $(p,q)$-cable of a fibered knot, for $p$ and $q$ relatively prime and $|p|>1$, has fractional Dehn twist coefficient $1/pq$.
 This is stated there for cables of fibered knots in $S^3$, but the proof is local and applies to cables of fibered knots in any 3-manifold; see also \cite[Lemma 4.2]{ni-monodromy}. \end{proof}

 The reason we ultimately consider cables is for the following lemma, which follows from work of Hedden \cite{hedden-cabling} and is a key input for Proposition \ref{prop:yi}.

-\begin{lemma} For $n$ sufficiently large, and is supported in the $\spc$ structures $\spinc_0$ and $\bar\spinc_0$, respectively. \end{lemma}
+\begin{lemma} For $n$ sufficiently large, and is supported in the $\spc$ structures $\spinc_+$ and $\spinc_-$, respectively. \end{lemma}

 \begin{proof} A slight adaptation of the proof of \cite[Lemma 3.6]{hedden-cabling} shows that for $n$ sufficiently large, we have that for each $\spinc\in\spc(S^1\times S^2)$, and that In particular, there is a doubly-pointed Heegaard diagram for the cable $L_+$ such that there is an isomorphism of \emph{chain complexes}, for each $\spinc$, and for which there are no generators in Alexander grading $g'-2$.
-Since is supported in the $\spc$ structure $\spinc_0$ by \eqref{eqn:hfkf}-\eqref{eqn:hfkzero}, the result for $L_+$ follows.
-The lemma then follows for $L_-$ from the symmetry of knot Floer homology under taking mirrors, which holds for each Alexander grading $j$ and each $\spinc\in\spc(S^1\times S^2)$ \cite[\S3]{osz-knot}. \end{proof}
+Since is supported in the $\spc$ structure $\spinc_+$ by \eqref{eqn:hfkf}-\eqref{eqn:hfkzero}, the result for $L_+$ follows.
+The lemma then follows for $L_-$ from the symmetry which holds for each Alexander grading $j$ and each $\spinc\in\spc(S^1\times S^2)$ \cite[\S3]{osz-knot}. \end{proof}

 \begin{remark} We will hereafter assume that $n$ is large enough that the conclusion of Lemma \ref{lem:L} holds. \end{remark}

 The rest of this section is devoted to proving Proposition \ref{prop:yi} below.
 Our proof is inspired by the proofs of \cite[Proposition 3.1]{ni-monodromy} and \cite[Proposition 4.1]{ni-monodromy2}.